Kerosene consumption greatly increases as the cold weather draws in, mostly to provide heat and warmth in domestic and commercial buildings.

 High flashpoint

-Another benefit of using kerosene in airplanes is that it’s less volatile than gasoline.
-Its high flash point of 38oC means it offers higher octane ratings to achieve greater power and efficiency when compared to gasoline with a flashpoint as low as -40oC.
-This property makes kerosene a much safer fuel to store and handle.
+Another benefit of using kerosene in aeroplanes is that it’s less volatile than gasoline.
+Its high flash point of 38°C means it offers higher octane ratings to achieve greater power and efficiency when compared to gasoline with a flashpoint as low as -40°C. This property makes kerosene a much safer fuel to store and handle.

 Low viscosity

-Kerosene has a low viscosity rating which means it’s thinner than gasoline.
-This is an important factor as highly viscous fuels can block internal channels in an airplane’s engine.
+Kerosene has a low viscosity rating, which means it’s thinner than gasoline.
+This is an important factor as highly viscous fuels can block internal channels in an aeroplane’s engine.
 Kerosene’s low freezing point maintains its thinner consistency during flights, allowing it to easily travel through the engine and connected components.

 Kerosene is widely available across the UK, making it one of the most popular heating oils available for heating homes and businesses.